History of the Jews in Portugal: Belmonte

 The Jewish community of Belmonte was officially recognized in 1989.
 It brings together the Jews of Belmonte and its surroundings.
 Its headquarters are located in Rua Fonte Rosa, 6250-041, Belmonte, where the Synagogue Beit Eliahu (House of Elijah) was built.
 According to the official blog of the Jewish community of Belmonte, this is the only community in Portugal that can be considered truly Portuguese.
 Its members are descendants of crypto-Jews that managed to preserve many of the rites, prayers and social relations throughout the period of the Inquisition, marrying inside a community constituted by a few families.
+The Museu Judaico de Belmonte (Judaic Museum of Belmonte) inaugurated in 2005, was the first museum of that kind in Portugal.

 Cascais

 The Avner Cohen Chabad House is a Jewish community centre situated in Cascais in the Lisbon District.
 It includes a library that places special emphasis on works about the Torah, either those written by Portuguese Jewish scholars or printed in Portugal in the late 15th-century.
 This is the first Chabad House to be established in Portugal, having been opened in 2019.